How to Get Out of a Sand Trap Guide

-In this article we will help you learn how to hit out of the golf bunker.
-The golf bunker shot is one of the most dreaded golf shots a golfer will face on a golf course.
+In this article we will help you learn how to hit a golf bunker shot.
+The golf bunker shot is one of the most dreaded golf shots you will face on a golf course and leave you wishing you avoided the sand trap.
 The sand bunker, also known as a “sand trap”, is designed to be an obstacle between you and the green, making it more difficult on you to make par.

-Below you will find 5 important golf bunker tips to keep in mind when preparing to hit your golf bunker shot out of the sand.
-These include:
+Below you will find Golf Instructor Nick Foy’s most important golf bunker tips to keep in mind when preparing to hit your golf bunker shot out of the sand.
+These golf bunker tips include:

 - Weight position has to be on the front foot